Centre for Performing Arts Development (CPAD), Performing Arts , Arts and Digital Industries (ADI)

 Terret, L., with Graeae Theatre Company and CETT (2008) The Next Stage: Disability at Central School of Speech and Drama.

 I successfully partnered a funding bit with Access All Areas for three year funding for a Diploma in Performance Making for Learning Disabled Adults, The Leverhulme Trust, at The Royal Central School of Speech and Drama

-I have directed & devised the following productions:
+I have directed and devised the following productions:

 Terret, L (2015) Checkout (a devised and scripted production with graduates from Diploma in Performance Making for learning disabled adults at The Royal Central School of Speech & Drama, London.
 The production was based on Taming of the Shrew and was set in Sainsbury's supermarket.

 Terret, L (2012) An Adaptation of The Boy in the Dress by David Walliams for primary schools (Years 5 & 6).
 This took the form of a participative MoE Drama In Education project.